 - Homicide by negligence with firearms or motor vehicles - A homicide by negligence with firearms or motor vehicles is seen as a Class G Felony in Wisconsin.
 A Class G Felony in Wisconsin will result in 10 years of state prison time and $25,000 in fines.

-Contact the homicide defense lawyers Milwaukee and surrounding areas trust to build a powerful Wisconsin homicide defense case.
+Contact the homicide defense lawyers Wisconsin trusts to build a powerful homicide defense case.

 In Wisconsin, how long does a homicide charge stay on your record?